safespring/docs/content/backup/install/tdp-for-mssql.md

     ```

 !!! note
     Be careful when specifying these excludes.
     You might exclude more that you intend to do.
-The example above excludes all MDF,NDF and LDF files that are in directory path with MSSQL it in.
-In a “standard” setup this is OK, but not if you have several instances of SQL server and only back up one using the TDP for SQL.
+The example above excludes
+all MDF, NDF and LDF files that are in directory path with MSSQL it in.
+In
+a “standard” setup, this is OK, but not if you have several instances of SQL server and only back up one using the TDP for SQL.
 (Instance 1 backed up with TDP and Instance 2 stopped and backed up by the file client).

 !!! info "A short description of the exclude syntax"
     ```